Filesystem Repository for Kopia

 monthly: 12

-• Same KOPIA_REPOSITORY environment variable as other backends
+• Standard KOPIA_REPOSITORY environment variable as other backends

-To switch from remote storage to a filesystem repository:
+To switch from remote storage to a filesystem repository using moverVolumes:

 1. Create Repository PVC